polterguy/polterguy.github.io/documentation/magic.lambda.slots/index.md

 After evaluation of the above Hyperlambda, the value of the __[signal]__ node will be 57.
 Notice, if you invoke __[slots.create]__ for a slot that has already been created, the old slot will be overwritten with the new lambda object you pass into it.
 Also notice that if you try to invoke a slot that doesn't exist, or you try to get its content, an exception will be thrown.
-The __[slots.return-xxx]__ slots, will also throw an exception if you attempt to invoke them outside a dynamically created slot somehow.

 Also realize that when you create a slot, it is not persisted in any ways - Implying if the web server process is restarted, your slot will disappear.
 To avoid this, put the creation of your slot inside a file